-- 7. Maximum building height.
-Thirty-five (35) feet except that the height may be increased to a maximum permitted height of fifty (50) feet at the rate of two (2) feet in height for each additional one (1) foot that the building is set back from the building setback lines. - 8.
-Building setback from another freestanding building within the same development Fifty (50) feet. - 9.
-Maximum building coverage (includes all principal and accessory buildings located on a site) Twenty percent (20%). - 10.
-Maximum impervious coverage Seventy percent (70%). - 11.
-Accessory structures shall be subject to all the same locational requirements as principal buildings and shall not have a ground floor area in excess of five percent (5%) of the area of the site. - D. Future Use of Institutional Land. - 1.
+- 13. For the purpose of determining conformance with the bulk standards in this subsection lot size shall include the area of any lot(s) in common ownership, whether contiguous or separated by land provided that: - a.
+The land is not a public street; and - b.
+The width of the land is not greater than 50 feet; and - c.
+The lots are connection by an access agreement.. - G. Future Use of Institutional Land. - 1.
 Because of the unique and varied character of uses permitted in the Institutional District, either by right or by conditional approval, it may not be appropriate to allow one institutional use to automatically replace another institutional use upon its abandonment or discontinuance.
 For the purposes of this section, the replacement of any use with another which is not of the exact character of the previous use shall be considered a change of use. - 2.
-In the event of the non-use, abandonment, or change in the use of any institutionally zoned land, the Planning Board, on its own motion or upon an application for a zoning change, shall consider the site and make a recommendation to the Township Council as to an appropriate zoning map amendment for the site in question. - E. Buffers and Landscaping. - 1.
-Landscaped buffers shall be provided as follows: - a.
-Adjacent to any street line Twenty-five (25) feet. - b.
-Adjacent to a residential district Thirty (30) feet. - c.
-Adjacent to a non-residential district Twenty (20) feet. - 2.
-Buffer plantings and interior parking lot landscaping should be provided as specified in § 31. - F. General Design Requirements, as required in §37.
+In the event of the non-use, abandonment, or change in the use of any institutionally zoned land, the Planning Board, on its own motion or upon an application for a zoning change, shall consider the site and make a recommendation to the Township Council as to an appropriate zoning map amendment for the site in question. - H. Landscaping and buffering shall be as required in §31. - I. General Design Requirements, as required in §37.